awsdocs/amazon-chime-administration-guide/doc_source/porting.md

 1. AWS Support contacts you with the FOC to confirm that the date and time works for you\.
 **Note**
-The phone numbers can not place or receive calls until you assign them\.
+The phone numbers cannot place or receive calls until you assign them\.

 1. On the FOC date, the ported phone numbers are activated for use with Amazon Chime\.